spotts2010/global-stay-2/README.md

   - **404 & Runtime Errors**: Multiple 404 and Firebase runtime errors in the `/admin/listings` pages were fixed.
 The root causes were improper use of client-side hooks in server components, incorrect Firebase SDK initialization, and mixing client/server SDKs within Server Actions.
 The codebase has been refactored to follow correct Next.js and Firebase best practices.
   - **Incorrect `params` Handling**: Several components were accessing `params` directly instead of using `React.use()` as required by the latest Next.js version, which was causing console errors.
 This has been fixed across the affected admin pages.
 - **`react-beautiful-dnd` Console Warning** (Resolved: 22/09/2024): A development-only warning (`Invariant failed: isDropDisabled must be a boolean`) that appeared in the console on the "Photo Gallery" edit page has been resolved.
+- **Admin Map Interaction** (Resolved: 27/09/2024): The map on the `/admin/listings/[id]/edit/about` page now correctly supports drag and zoom functionality.
+The issue was resolved by implementing the modern `Places API (New)` and correctly managing the map's camera state, preventing conflicts that previously locked user interaction.